Provision users & groups with SCIM

 Suppress invite emails

-To control whether users will receive invitations to workspaces and groups via email when provisioned by SCIM, enterprise plan workspaces owners can go to Settings & membersIdentity & provisioningSCIM provisioningSuppress invite emails from SCIM provisioning.
+To control whether users will receive invitations to workspaces and groups via email when provisioned by SCIM, Enterprise Plan workspaces owners can go to Settings & membersIdentity & provisioningSCIM provisioningSuppress invite emails from SCIM provisioning.
 Toggle this setting on if you don’t want to send emails to users.

 Azure